 Even if you’re in a career field that doesn’t traditionally require these soft skills, you need to know how to speak to people, both casually and formally.
 If you can’t get your ideas across in an educated, easy-to-understand way, you’re going to have a difficult time selling – or advancing in your career.

 Don’t Take Criticism Personally

-When your boss explains to you what needs to be changed, historic price viagra make sure you understand why.
+When your boss explains to you what needs to be changed, make sure you understand why.
 It’s important to learn from the criticism so you don’t make the same mistake twice.

 Get Out of the ‘Participation Medal’ Mindset

 In the real world, there’s just no time for this.
 Your boss doesn’t have the time to stop and applaud every time you finish an assignment on time.
 Don’t get upset if you feel like your work goes unnoticed.
-Your boss pays attention to what you produce and, when the cheap viagra at online pharmacy time is right, he will reward you.
+Your boss pays attention to what you produce and, when the time is right, he will reward you.

 Lose the Ego

 It doesn’t matter if you graduated with a 4.0 GPA and had job offers from every top company in your field.
 When you start a job, you lose any sense of authority or entitlement.
-Nobody wants to prices cialis train a know-it-all, and people certainly don’t want to work with one.
-You might think you’re coming off as intelligent and up-to-date on industry-related issues, but you’re most likely just going to fda approved generic viagra sildenafil citrate annoy your boss.
+Nobody wants to train a know-it-all, and people certainly don’t want to work with one.
+You might think you’re coming off as intelligent and up-to-date on industry-related issues, but you’re most likely just going to annoy your boss.

 That being said, you don’t want to be a wallflower at company meetings and in brainstorming sessions.
 When you have ideas about a project, don’t be upset if someone else argues against it.
 The same goes for critiquing someone else’s idea; you need make sure you explain why you don’t like the suggestion and what you would do to improve it.